tlavu2004/book-review-hub-backend/README.md

-# 📚 BookReviewHub - Backend
+# 📚 Book Review Hub - Backend

-This is the backend service for **BookReviewHub**, a web application that allows users to review, rate, and discover books.
+This is the backend service for **Book Review Hub**, a web application that allows users to review, rate, and discover books.
 It provides a RESTful API for managing users, books, genres, and reviews, including authentication and authorization features using Spring Security.

 ---